francois-rozet/dawgz/examples/README.md

 evaluation step 3
 ```

-However, if we change the backend to `'dummy'`, we observe that the evaluation steps are not necessarily consecutive, as expected.
+If we change the backend to `'dummy'`, we observe that the evaluation steps are not necessarily consecutive.

 ```
 START preprocessing